Alessi’s Grow Watch!

 The Grow Watch was presented to the public in Basel in March 2012 and will be manufactured by Seiko Instruments for Alessi later this year.

-One thought on “Alessi’s Grow Watch!
+One response to “Alessi’s Grow Watch!”